LeonJung/autojack/README.md

 #### 1.3.5 Run autonomous driving

 - 1. From now, all the related nodes will be run in `action mode`.
-Close all `ROS-related programs` and `terminals` on `Remote PC` and `TurtleBot3 SBC`, if some were not closed yet.
+Close all `ROS-related programs` and `terminals` on `Remote PC` and `TurtleBot SBC`, if some were not closed yet.
 Then, put the robot on the lane correctly.

 - 2. [Remote PC] Open new terminal, then enter